Information about the current forest fire danger, forest fire activity and fire restrictions across the province.

 We recommend using Google Chrome as your web browser to access the map.

-There was one new wildland fire confirmed in the Northeast region by late afternoon on June 25.
+There was 1 new wildland fire confirmed in the Northeast Region by late afternoon on October 6.

-In total, there are two active wildland fires in the Northeast region.
+There are no other active wildland fires in the Northeast Region.

-There were no new fires and no active fires in the Northwest Region by the late afternoon of June 23.
+No new fires were confirmed in the Northwest Region by the late afternoon of Oct.
+6.

-Check the wildland fire hazard in your local area using our interactive map.
+Check current wildland fire hazard conditions in your local area using our interactive map.

 Follow outdoor burning regulations